So, what the heck is WebRTC leak test? If you have no idea about it, read on.

 How to prevent WebRTC leak on browsers?

-On Google Chrome or Chromium browser, the local IP is automatically fuzzed by default, on all desktop OS platforms, Windows , macOS and Linux.
+On Google Chrome or Chromium browser, the local IP is automatically fuzzed by default.
+Regardless of desktop OS platforms, either it's Windows, macOS or any Linux distribution.

-Some less popular bowers on Linux, like Falkon, Midori etc, which uses Either WebKit or WebEngine as rendering engine, are vulnerable to WebRTC leak, and there's no easy way of solving this issue.
+Some less popular bowers on Linux, like Falkon, Midori etc, which uses Either WebKit or WebEngine as rendering engine, are vulnerable to WebRTC leak.
+Apparently there's no easy way of fixing this issue.

 Worse, there's no simple way to install plugins/ add-ons on Android to prevent WebRTC leak.

-That's when you should be extra cautious if you truely value your online privacy.
+That's when you should be extra cautious if you truly value your online privacy.
 You can use Firefox beta on Android to install plugins like uBlock Origin.